DragonBlame/tpf-dragons-edition/BUGS.md

 _Was going to Whiterun for the first time, right near the gate of the city one of the guards has black face.
 Have tried to get to Whiterun and then return, but the issue is still there._

-I will try to respond as fast as I can.
-Please, be mindful that I have studies, other hobbies and many other things to do and places to be.